rust-lang/rfcs/text/3703-wrapping-from.md

 This could be left to an ecosystem crate instead of the standard library.

-Having this in the standard library is implicitly a request to add implemenetations of these to lots of ecosystem crates.
+Having this in the standard library is implicitly a request to add implementations of these to lots of ecosystem crates.

 # Rationale and alternatives